adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ---

 > &ldquo;Progressive Enhancement is the philosophy of providing a baseline **core** experience for everyone; and creating an even better, **enhanced** experience for people who use a more capable browser.&rdquo;
-> <br> &mdash; <cite>Me</cite>
+> <br> &mdash; <cite>Adam Silver (Me!)</cite>

-Progressive Enhancement (PE) is one of those things that "everybody" knows don't they?
-In reality there are significant misunderstandings about it from both a philosophical stand point and more importantly the application of it in code.
+Progressive Enhancement is one of those things that "everybody" knows don't they?
+However, there are a lo of significant misunderstandings about it &mdash; from both a philosophical stand point and more importantly the technical implementation.

-Whilst Javascript isn't the *only* relevant technology (patience, I will get to this), the thing we, as developers struggle with the most, is how to answer the following question:
+Whilst it doesn't just pertain to Javascript, it is the aspect that we developers tend to struggle with the most &mdash; we just don't seem to be able to answer the following question:

 > &ldquo;How the hell am I meant to write Javascript in a Progressive Enhancement way?&rdquo;